moveeleven-data/kardiaflow/docs/postmortem.md

 - All resource groups were deleted and the Azure subscription was closed.
 - Code and test datasets were preserved locally.
 - A new subscription was created with zero preprovisioned services.
-- Architecture was redefined around **strict teardown, cost visibility, and minimal surface area**.
+- Architecture was redefined around strict teardown and minimal surface area.

 ---